mightysquirrely/Capstone-2-Project/README.md

 **Conclusions:**

+Arthritis
-A scatterplot analysis for participants identified with arthritis indicates lower platelet and Creatine Phosphokinase(CPK) counts.
-Based on this visual alone, a hyphotheses statement such that a participant with low levels of CPK and low platelet counts have a good chance of being told by a health professional that they have arthritis.
-Further the plot suggests that higher counts for both CPK and platelets relates to those not being diagnosed with arthritis.
+The participants with low levels of creatine phosphokinase and low platelet counts have a good chance of being told by a health professional that they have arthritis.
+Further, it suggests that higher counts for both creatine phosphokinase and platelets relates to those not being diagnosed with arthritis.

-A confusion matrix and kmeans clustering technique were used to look at participants with asthma.
-The classification rate is around 55%, which is good accuracy in that it is more than 50%.
+Asthma
+The participants with asthma ranked higher in particular categories from this study.
+It is seen in the k-means clustering findings.
+This indicates that indeed it cannot be ruled out that particular categories influence having asthma such as levels of creatine phosphokinase, chemical pesticide and weed kill use, sedentary activity in a day, using milk regularly, and BMI at age 25.